-Do you find yourself longing for a life without IBS symptoms?
+Is IBS ruining your life?
+Do you ever find yourself longing for a life without IBS symptoms?
 Secretly despising all the people around you who can eat and do anything they like?
+I know I did.
+For YEARS!

 But before you can act, you will need to develop the muscle of courage.
 The courage to and experiment and follow through.